Turn Coffee Waste into Team Gold: The 32% Engagement Secret

 Valuing diversity, equity, and inclusion (DE&I) is crucial for employee retention.
 When employees feel that their organisation values and respects their unique perspectives and backgrounds, they are more likely to feel engaged and committed to the company.
 DE&I initiatives can include training programs, diversity and inclusion committees, and policies that promote equal opportunities for all employees.

-Companies that prioritize DE&I tend to have higher employee retention rates and better business outcomes.
+Companies that prioritise DE&I tend to have higher employee retention rates and better business outcomes.
 A study by McKinsey found that companies with diverse workforces are more likely to outperform their less diverse peers.
 Additionally, a survey by Glassdoor found that employees who feel that their company values diversity and inclusion are more likely to stay with the organisation.

 By fostering an inclusive environment where every employee feels valued and respected, businesses can create a positive workplace culture that supports employee retention and drives success.